LinsiLin/Image-Segmentation/README.md

 # Image-Segmentation using Mean Shift Algorithm
-### Image Segmentation means labeling pixels according to the image intensity such that pixels with similar intensity have same label.
+#### Image segmentation means labeling pixels according to the image intensity such that pixels with similar intensity have same label.

 Data:
 • 3 Color images